-While every child handles the break-up of their parents’ marriage differently, many child psychologists say that the ordeal doesn’t automatically cause long-lasting trauma to young people.
+While every child handles the break-up of their parents’ marriage differently, many child psychologists and Marietta divorce attorneys say that the ordeal doesn’t automatically cause long-lasting trauma to young people.
 But it is important to monitor your children’s behavior and keep the lines of communication open as much as possible.

 A study cited on the Huffington Post found that children of divorce had bad memories and feelings of distress even 10 years afterward.
 Many said it came from the loss of a solid relationship with their fathers, as well as from intense, ongoing conflict between their parents.
 Another study reported that many of the children who felt such distress didn’t hear about the divorce until after it was in motion, and didn’t feel able to ask questions or talk openly with their parents about it.

 So what can you do to combat these feelings and possibly prevent your child from feeling this distress in the first place?
 Here are a few tips from child psychologist Joseph Nowinski:

 The more you can include your children on the decision-making, the less likely they are to have trouble with the transition and experience long-term effects.

 Source: Huffington Post, “Helping Children Survive Divorce: Talking To Children About Divorce,” Joseph Nowinski, Nov.
 14, 2011